firstpromoter/fpr-instructions/billing-providers/paddle.md

 1. Login to Paddle > Developer tools in the sidebar > Notifications
 2. Click on New Destination
-3. In the popup that comes up, set your description and add in the URL provided from FirstPromoter.
+3. In the popup that comes up, set your description and add the URL provided from FirstPromoter.

 The events required by FirstPromoter are **​transaction.completed**, **transaction.cancelled**, **subscription.cancelled**, **subscription.created** and **adjustment.updated**, so please make sure these webhook events are enabled.